Utugok/skyhook-location-android/README.md

 ### Request location permission

-With the runtime permissions model introduced in Android M, the Precision Location SDK requires location permission to be granted before calling most of its methods.
+With the runtime permissions model introduced in **Android M**, the Precision Location SDK requires location permission to be granted before calling most of its methods.
 Depending on how the SDK is used in the application, developer can decide when to request the permission and if an explanation needs to be displayed for the user:
 ```java
 ActivityCompat.requestPermissions(
     this, new String[] { Manifest.permission.ACCESS_FINE_LOCATION }, 0);
 ```

+In order to determine location in background on **Android 10** or higher, make sure to check that the user has granted the "Allow all the time" (`ACCESS_BACKGROUND_LOCATION`) location permission.

 ## Location API